MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 Data collected from these monitoring activities must be stored in data sinks where it can be thoroughly **examined, normalized, and correlated**.
 Security data should be persisted outside the system's own data stores.
 Monitoring sinks, whether they're localized or central, must outlive the data sources.
 The **sinks can't be ephemeral** because sinks are the source for intrusion detection systems.

 Networking logs can be verbose and take up storage. **Explore different tiers in storage systems**.
 Logs can naturally transition to colder storage over time.
-This approach is beneficial because older flow logs typically aren't used actively and are only needed on-demand.
-This method ensures efficient storage management while ensuring  that you can access historical data when you need to.
+This approach is beneficial because older flow logs typically aren't used actively and are only needed on demand.
+This method ensures efficient storage management while also ensuring  that you can access historical data when you need to.

 The flows of your workload are typically a composite of multiple logging sources.
 Monitoring data must be **analyzed intelligently across all those sources**.
 For example, your firewall will only block traffic that reaches it.
 If you have a network security group that has already blocked certain traffic, that traffic isn't visible to the firewall.
 To reconstruct the sequence of events, you need to aggregate data from all components that are in flow and then aggregate data from all flows.
 This data is particularly useful in a post-incident response scenario when you're trying to understand what happened.
 Accurate timekeeping is essential.
 For security purposes, all systems need to use a network time source so that they're always in sync.

 ##### Centralized threat detection with correlated logs

 You can use a system like security information and event management (SIEM) to **consolidate security data in a central location** where it can be correlated across various services.
-It has **built-in threat detection** mechanisms.
-These systems have the capability to **connect to external feeds** to obtain threat intelligence data.
-Microsoft, for example, publishes threat intelligence data that you can used.
+These systems have **built-in threat detection** mechanisms.
+They can **connect to external feeds** to obtain threat intelligence data.
+Microsoft, for example, publishes threat intelligence data that you can use.
 You can also buy threat intelligence feeds from other providers, like Anomali and FireEye.
 These feeds can provide valuable insights and enhance your security posture.
 For threat insights from Microsoft, see [Security Insider](https://www.microsoft.com/security/business/security-insider/).

 A SIEM system can **generate alerts** based on correlated and normalized data.
 These alerts are a significant resource during an incident response process.